Crespo-Otero-group/fromage/doc/source/index.rst

-.. cryspy documentation master file, created by sphinx-quickstart on Fri Feb  9 17:14:51 2018.
+.. cryspy documentation master file, created by sphinx-quickstart on Tue Feb 13 10:35:39 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to cryspy's documentation!
+cryspy
 ==================================

+Ramble ramble

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1
+   :numbered:
-   :caption: Contents:
+   :caption: General:

+   intro_overview